arvindnair-04/SprintAnalysis/README.md

 > **Note:**
 > The threshold values used for detecting contact and air phases are sensitive to the scale of the video.
 > If your camera is positioned closer or farther from the athlete compared to the original footage,
-> you may need to **chnange the thresholds** accordingly to get accurate results.
+> you may need to **change the thresholds** accordingly to get accurate results.
 > For example, a close-up video may produce larger leg extension values than a wide-angle shot.

-- View Outputs and Visualizations
+- View Outputs and Visualizations:
 The code will produce visual plots, accuracy results, and step by step performance metrics for each athlete.

 ---